ansible/ansible/docs/docsite/rst/reference_appendices/general_precedence.rst

 How Ansible resolves configuration, data and keywords
 =====================================================

-Ansible has many ways to specify certain information, specially when dealing with 'connections' as this information can be very sensitive to different factors and users have many different contexts to deal with.
+Ansible has many ways to specify certain information, especially when dealing with 'connections' as this information can be very sensitive to different factors and users have many different contexts to deal with.

-This desgin allows Ansible to deal with heterogeneous environments, i.e when a host or group of hosts will have different 'connection' information than the others and should always be accessed in this way.
+This design allows Ansible to deal with heterogeneous environments, that is, when a host or group of hosts have different 'connection' information than the others and should always be accessed in this way.
-You are not mandated to use the variables, but most people do out of convenience and then can get confused by their 'high precedence' and how to override them.
+You are not required to use the variables, but most people do out of convenience and then can get confused by their 'high precedence' and how to override them.

 In general the precedence is simple, when things are defined at the same level, 'last wins', as per the levels this is the most general list, from least to most:

  Configuration
- Command Line options
+- Command Line options
  Playbooks
  Connection variables